 This is our physical activity program for all ages at W.C.
 Christian Child Development Center.
 It is developmentally appropriate for all ages.
 It stimulates the mind by incorporating motion or body movements with or without music.
 All physical activities are planned or outside time.
 Rainy days and extreme cold weather (44 degrees and below) physical activities will be performed in the room otherwise; the children will go outside for at least ten minutes.

 What better way to enhance pre-reading and listening skills for your child.
 The children will listen to music, sing, play musical instruments, or perform creative movements.
 Children are encouraged to be physically active indoors and outdoors at appropriate times.

 TV, video, or DVD viewing is not permitted for children 2 years of age and under.
 An educational child development computer program is available for children in the 4 year old room.

 W.C.
 Christian Child Development Center will provide meals for children 1 year old to 10 years old.
 Just like kids learn reading and math skills that lay the foundation for later learning and success, healthy eating is taught and modeled throughout the school day as well.
 We used the USDA guidelines for preparing and serving all meals and snacks to all children.

 Children between the ages 1 and 10 years old are not allowed to bring food (breakfast foods, milk, juice, snacks, and lunch) into the center from home unless specified.
 For example, field trips.

 W.C.
-Christian Academy will provide 3 meals a day for children ages 1 to 10 years old.
+Christian Child Development Center will provide 3 meals a day for children ages 1 to 10 years old.